isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/t-add-wksp-desc.md

 ---
 description: Steps to add a description to a workspace.
-seo-description: Steps to add a description to a workspace.
-seo-title: Add a description to a workspace
 solution: Analytics
 title: Add a description to a workspace
 topic: Data workbench